Jaycode88/msp-2/README.md

 This project includes code that was adapted from a tutorial by [Divya M C M](https://medium.com/@divyamcm/whack-a-mole-game-using-html-css-and-javascript-84b108ec5c8e) available at [medium](https://medium.com/).
 The tutorial provided valuable guidance and served as a foundation for the development of this project.

 I found This [Javascript 30 day challenge](https://javascript30.com/) by [Wesbos](https://wesbos.com/) of immense help not only with practising Javascript before starting this project, but also I owe many thanks to the last(30th) challenge on the course, This is a whack-a-mole tutorial which really helped with planning and testing my javascript through the building stage.
-N.B I can only link to the Challenge home page not directly to the 30th challenge due to sign in needed.
+N.B I can only link to the Challenge home page not directly to the 30th challenge due to sign up needed.

 ### Media
 All images: Rat, Mouse and Compost Bin were provided by [Canva](https://www.canva.com/)

 ### Acknowledgements

 - I would like to thank my Code Institute mentor, [Alex K](https://calendly.com/alex_mentor) for their support throughout the development of this project.
 - I would like to thank Tim Nelson for his ongoing support.